Master’s degree programme, 2 years

 - Applicants who have a first degree from China must submit an application to the CDGDC.
 The verification report must be sent directly as a hard copy from CDGDC to NTNU.

-- Applicants who have a first degree from Pakistan must submit an application to HEC.
+- Applicants who have a first degree from Pakistan must submit an application to HEC at http://das.hec.gov.pk.
 Once the transcripts and diplomas have a HEC stamp, they must be uploaded to Søknadsweb or sent by post or email to NTNU.

-Students who are admitted to NTNU must bring all the original documents to Trondheim.
+Students who are admitted must bring all the original documents to with them to NTNU.
 Students failing to present all relevant original documents upon request may be denied admission or later told to leave the university.

 FAQ and contact information